 The hemelblom was sent to Earth by a galactic council to ensure the survival of life by removing poisonous elements introduced by humans.
 It would feed on pollution, cover the Earth and wipe out most of humankind but leave fresh, fertile soil.

-The project is curated by Filippo Maggia and is supported by the National Research Foundation and a scientific team from the University of the Western Cape.
-The original sound for the project was done by Alessandro Gigli.
+An ongoing project, Hemelliggaam or The Attempt To Be Here Now, was created by Tommaso Fiscaletti and Grobler, curated by Filippo Maggia and is supported by the National Research Foundation and a scientific team from the University of the Western Cape.
 It is a growing archive of photography and video installations exploring existential aspects of the relationship between humans, the environment and astronomy.

 The work moves between the reality of scientific sites, such as the Southern African Large Telescope and the Square Kilometre Array, and fragments of old Afrikaans science fiction novels.
-In particular, it references Rabie, one of the most existential, emblematic writers, whose novels Swart Ster oor die Karoo (Black Star over the Karoo, 1957), Die Groen Planeet (The Green Planet, 1961) and Die Hemelblom (Heaven Flower, 1971) speak to these connections between earth and space.
+In particular, it references Rabie — one of the most existential — emblematic writers, some of whose novels speak to connections between the Earth and the heavens.

 The project is focused on people, landscapes and objects in the Western and Northern Cape, where there is a special connection with the sky.
 Chapter one of Hemelliggaam or The Attempt To Be Here Now, is on display at the Carnarvon Museum and Kareeberg Library until August.